mabur/carma/readme.md

 * `LAST_ITEM(range)` returns the item at index count-1.
 It assumes that the range is not empty.

-* `DROP_FIRST(range)` increments the data pointer by one and decrements the count by one.
+* `DROP_FRONT(range)` increments the data pointer by one and decrements the count by one.
 Does not reallocate any memory.

-* `DROP_LAST(range)` decrements the count by one.
+* `DROP_BACK(range)` decrements the count by one.
 Does not reallocate any memory.

 ## Range Loop Macros O(count)